hrishikesh-salunkhe/Scan-And-Join-SQL-Query-Executors-Using-C-/README.md

   - `val1`: int type value.
   - `val2`: string type value.

-You can modify the initialization, `Init()`, `Next()` or add helper classes and functions in the executor realted .h files and .cpp files.
-But don't modify the pre-defined helpers functions we provide.

-We manually pre-define simple query plans in the test cases.
-You can read the code to have a high-level idea about how the queries be executed.

 ## Executors

 ### SEQUENTIAL SCANS

 Sequential scans iterate over a table and return its tuples one-at-a-time.
 We pass in the table to iterate in the initialization function.
 This simple sequential scans doesn't support filter by predicate.

-We provide the code for this executor as the reference to help you understand how iterator model works.

 ### FILTER SEQUENTIAL SCANS

 This executor is similar to the simple sequential scans executor.
 But it support the predicate filter function.
 We pass in the table and predicate in the initialization function.

-**Hint**: The `FilterPredicate` supports basic three comparisons.
-You just need to call the `evaluate()` function to compare it with the processed tuple.

 ### NESTED LOOP JOIN